By Parveen Chopra

 VAIDYA BRIHASPATI DEV TRIGUNA

 ‘Medicine should be patient-specific and season-specific,’ he says with indisputable finality.
 That rules out patent medicines, except general tonics.
-Since Triguna consults free, the only money he makes is from the 25 per cent margin on the sales of remarkably inexpensive medicinies.
+Since Triguna consults free, the only money he makes is from the 25 percent margin on the sales of remarkably inexpensive medicines.
 ‘Half of our work is thanks to allopathy, ‘ remarks the former president of the All-India Association of Ayurveda Practitioners in classical Mahar Hindi, with a touch of irony.

 In his autobiography Return of the Rishi, Chopra showers fulsome praise on Triguna as the master physician.
 The Delhi-born doctor had his pulse read by Triguna and was told: ‘You think too many unnecessary thoughts.
 You are always trying to beat a deadline.’
 The prescription: ‘Slow down.
 Watch more sunsets.
 Spend more time with your wife and children.’

 For Maharishi Ayurved, Triguna helped create Amrit Kalash, the rejuvenation formula which has sold worth over one million in the USA alone.
-Currently, he is offering his consultancy to the panchkarma clinic in Khosla Hospital in Delhi as well as some ayurveda hospitals in Germany and the USA run by the Maharishi’s organization.
+Currently, he is offering his consultancy to the panchakarma clinic in Khosla Hospital in Delhi as well as some Ayurveda hospitals in Germany and the USA run by the Maharishi’s organization.

 DR PANKAJ NARAM

-He has helped thousands of infertile couples conceive, ‘to offer tangible, living proof of what ayurvedacan do’.
-He also employs long-forgotten techniques like panchoti, which uses acupressure to restore balance in body structure—tested by seeing that the navel is equidistant from the two nipples.
-He has 10 doctors working for him in India alone, and has set up two factories producing medicines and herbal cosmetics.
+He has helped thousands of infertile couples conceive, ‘to offer tangible, living proof of what Ayurveda can do’.
+He also employs long-forgotten techniques like Pancholi, which uses acupressure to restore balance in body structure—tested by seeing that the navel is equidistant from the two nipples.
+He has 10 doctors working for him in India alone and has set up two factories producing medicines and herbal cosmetics.

 About his workshops abroad, he relates this story: ‘Once, in London, the dates of Deepak Chopra’s workshop clashed with those of mine.
 Yet, 350 people attended my workshop compared to 200 at the famous man’s.’
-Interestingly, Dr Naram talks the seductive language of the New Age .
+Interestingly, Dr. Naram talks about the seductive language of the New Age.
 ‘I am not in the business of treating patients.
 I am trying to improve their quality of life, to create is gainful opportunities for others to be happy.’

-The Narams have also made an innovation in ayurveda manufacturing process.
+The Narams have also made an innovation in the Ayurveda manufacturing process.
 They discovered that for some reason, the herbs had lost much of their potency.
 Consequently, results came only after many dosages.
 ‘After many hits and misses, we rediscovered a process to prepare concentrates,’ says Smita.